FLORIDA VACATION DURING A PANDEMIC

 The visitors center was nice.
 It is a very large building with displays of artifacts inside; and, they had very nice, clean public restrooms.

-Once parked, we walked along St. Charles Street which is a brick road that is for pedestrians, only.
+Once parked, we walked along St. George Street which is a brick road that is for pedestrians, only.
 This street is entirely lined with shops and small restaurants.
 There were a handful of restaurants and shops closed because of the Corona Virus; it was still nice and quaint, though.
 We live in a small tourist town.
 So, while it was a pleasant visit, it didn’t hold the same wonder that it will hold for someone who will see it with fresh eyes.

 Of course, it was very hot and we were wearing masks.
 So, we were ready to get back to the pool after and hour or two.

-BEACH TIME: FAMILY PICS
+BEACH TIME: FAMILY PICS OF OUR TRIP TO ST. AUGUSTINE

 VIDEOS AT BEACH

-SWIMMING WITH DOLPHINS DURING A PANDEMIC
+SWIMMING WITH DOLPHINS IN ST. AUGUSTINE

-DISNEY WORLD
+OUR TRIP TO DISNEY WORLD

 VIDEO: IN DISNEY